interTwin-eu/itwinai/docs/index.rst

 plugins, enhancing the flexibility and adaptability of the platform.

-``itwinai`` is primarily developed by `Matteo Bunino <matteo.bunino@cern.ch>`_ from `CERN <https://home.cern/>`_, in collaboration with the `interTwin <https://www.intertwin.eu/>`_ project, which aims to advance the use of digital twins in scientific research.
+``itwinai`` is primarily developed by `Matteo Bunino <matteo.bunino@cern.ch>`_ from `CERN <https://home.cern/>`_, in collaboration with FZ Jülich and the `interTwin <https://www.intertwin.eu/>`_ project (`Full list of contributors <https://github.com/interTwin-eu/itwinai/graphs/contributors>`_), which aims to advance the use of digital twins in scientific research.

 How to Read the Docs